Chameleon-neutrino conformal coupling and MSW-mediated solar neutrino deficit: Results and discussions

-Calculations about the chameleon scalar field are performed extensively in the appendix in which a background-object split has been considered.
-That is, we have expanded the field $\phi(r)$ about its background value $\phi_0$, i.e., $\phi(r) = \phi_0 + \delta\phi(r)$.
-Figure \ref{fig7} is plotted for the chameleon field for both constant and exponential density profiles.
+Clear evidence that neutrinos may oscillate in various flavors comes from diverse experiments, which indicate that physics beyond the standard model is required to properly deal with the neutrino properties.
+An important related aspect is their interaction with external fields, e.g., electromagnetic or gravitational fields \cite{Giunti,Piriz}.
+The formulas of oscillation probabilities of neutrinos with different flavors might be affected by those external fields, compared to the formulas calculated for the vacuum case.
+For instance, the interactions of neutrinos with external electromagnetic fields may induce the so-called spin oscillation and/or spin-flavor oscillations \cite{Giunti}.
+It is also well-known that the propagation of neutrinos in the curved spacetime may affect the neutrino oscillation probability \cite{Curved.Cardall,Curved.Fornengo,Curved2.Visinelli,Curved4,Curved5,Curved6,Curved7.Sadjadi,Curved8.Yaz}, or induce the change of the polarization of a spinning particle \cite{Obukhov}.
+In a similar way, we have studied the effects of non-standard neutrino interactions with the Chameleon scalar field, which governs the neutrino decay process.

 Performing the numerical computations in all formulas, one arrives at the results depicted hereafter.
-Throughout our analysis, we will take the numerical values $n=1$, and $M \simeq 2.08$keV for chameleon\cite{Waterhouse}, and $\tan^2 \theta_{12}=0.41$, $\sin^2 2\theta_{23} \simeq 0.99$, $\sin^22\theta_{13} \simeq 0.09$, and for mass and mixing parameters \cite{Esteban:2020cvm}.
-In figure \ref{fig1}, we have plotted the survival probability $<P_{ee}>$ in terms of the coupling parameter $\beta$ for the three different values of neutrino energy.
-As can be seen, all the curves achieve the same value at $\beta \gtrsim 100$.
+Throughout our analysis, we will take the numerical values $\tan^2 \theta_{12}=0.41$, $\sin^2 2\theta_{23} \simeq 0.99$, $\sin^22\theta_{13} \simeq 0.09$, and for neutrino mass and mixing parameters \cite{Esteban:2020cvm}, and $n=1$, and $M \simeq 2.08~\text{keV}$ for Chameleon scalar field constrained by cosmological observations \cite{Waterhouse}.
+Nevertheless, we expect the Borexino experiment \cite{Agostini} to put a constraint on the mass-scale parameter $M$, which will be in a good agreement with the value mentioned above (see Fig.\ref{fig6}).